pulibrary/pdc_discovery/README.md

 ## Indexing research data from DataSpace and PDC Describe

+PDC Discovery indexes data from both DataSpace and from PDC Describe via the following rake task:

 ```ruby
 rake index:research_data
 ```

+This rake task is scheduled to run every 30 minutes on the production and staging servers.

 ### Solr configuration in production/staging
 In production and staging we use Solr cloud to manage our Solr index.
 Our configuration uses a Solr *alias* to point to the current Solr *collection* that we are using.
 For example, in staging the alias `pdc-discovery-staging` points to the `pdc-discovery-staging-1` collection.